compnerd/swift-win32/README.md

 ### Experimental (Swift Package Manager)

+Building this project with swift-package-manager is supported on an experimental basis.
+The SPM based build is required for code completion via SourceKit-LSP.
+It also allows for the use of Swift/Win32 in other applications using SPM.
+In order to use SPM to build this project additional post-build steps are required to use the demo applications.

+The following known limitations are known:

-Building this project with swift-package-manager is experimental and does not fully function.
-In particular, it is not possible to deploy auxiliary files which are required for Swift/Win32 based applications to function to the correct location.
-However, the swift-package-manager build can be used with additional manual steps.
-This also enables the use of VSCode and SourceKit-LSP to develop Swift/Win32 as well as applications using this library.
+1. It is not possible to deploy auxiliary files which are required for Swift/Win32 based applications to function to the correct location.
+2. It is not possible to build and run multiple demo projects as the auxiliary files collide.

 ```cmd
 swift build --product UICatalog